slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"I am where I am because I believe in all possibilities."
 -- Whoopi Goldberg [1955]*

+> *"Understand: if you are weak and ask for little, little is what you will get."
+-- Robert Greene [1959]*

 > *"If you can’t, you must.
 If you must, you can."
 -- Tony Robbins [1960]*

+> *"The best thing about Elon Musk is that he makes me question if i’m thinking big enough with my life." (...)
+"I’m not going to be the most successful person on the planet, nor do I want to be.
+I just want to be the most successful version of myself while working the least hard possible."
+-- Naval Ravikant [1974]*

+> *"It’s a mountain of a dream and a mile-high climb to the top.
+And what it took me a long time to discover is that I didn’t like ot climb much.
+I just liked to imagine the summit."
+-- Mark Manson [1984]*

+> *"Society underestimates how much it owes Elon for raising the collective ambition level at a time when optimism for the future was receding."
+-- Sam Altman [1985]*

+> *"I disagree.
+There are plenty of ambitious people.
+My life and business experience is that there are far more ambitious people that lack competence than ambitious people that are competent.
+Ambition with competence is rare."
+-- x@glenn_foster*

+> *"I worked a lot on my mental health and now I am no longer ambitious."
+-- x@jxnlco*

 ### On failure

 <!--
+> *"Failure saves lives.
+In the airline industry, every time a plane crashes the probability of the next crash is lowered by that."  -- Nassim Taleb*

+-- x\@shl] * You want to make a lot of mistakes, but not the same mistake twice

-- letting go, she says is necessary throughout life.
++ letting go, she says is necessary throughout life.
 You have to.
 You have to because everything changes.
 It’s the hardest thing to learn.
 It’s the hardest thing to do.
 -->

 > *"Experience is merely the name men gave to their mistakes."